dorianeperlise/test/README.md

-This is how i am practicing my Git
+This is how i am practicing my Git.
+We are the future DevOps Engineer